-In this course, students will examine fundamental aspects of criminal investigations, their historical development, and leading figures.
-They will compare current investigation techniques and their applicability at different stages of the investigative process, as well as the importance of the auxiliary sciences.
-They will apply the preservation methodology, management, and investigation of the crime scene.
-Moreover, they will analyze different types of crime, from arrests to post-sentencing processes.
-(Pre-requisites: JUST 2010, 2020)
+In this course, students will examine fundamental aspects of criminal investigations, its historical development, and its leading figures.
+They will evaluate current investigation techniques and their applicability at different stages of the investigative process, as well as the importance of the auxiliary sciences.
+They will apply the methodology of preservation, management, and investigation of the crime scene.
+Moreover, they will analyze different types of crime and its processes, ranging from arrests to post-sentencing procedures.
+(Pre-requisites: JUST 1050, 2010, 2020)